 The current legal and policy framework for airspace is set by Government, in accordance with international and European standards and requirements.
 Member states of the International Civil Aviation Organization (ICAO), including the UK, collaborate on a common regulatory framework and agree international standards on various issues, including the access to and use of airspace.
 EU laws implement several of ICAO’s resolutions.
 The main EU initiative in this area is the Single European Sky (SES), launched in 1999 to reform the architecture of European air traffic management.
 Its implementation is intended to increase the overall efficiency of the European air transport system.

 The UK and Ireland is planning to meet the SES requirements through its Future Airspace Strategy, published in June 2011, with a programme to modernise airspace across the UK out to 2030.
 The biggest changes in the UK are likely to be in the south east of England (whose airspace was designed over 40 years ago) where London’s five big airports and many smaller aerodromes create some of the world’s busiest and most complex skies.

 In February 2017 the Department of Transport published a consultation on UK airspace policy reform.
-The main proposals in the paper include establishing an Independent Commission on Civil Aviation Noise; providing industry with ways to assess noise impacts and choose between route options to help them manage change more effectively; bringing compensation policy for airspace changes in line with policy on changes to aviation infrastructure; and offering greater flexibility to three of London’s major airports.
-It closed on 25 May 2017.
-The Government is currently considering its response.
+In October the Government announced it would proceed with most of the main proposals in the paper included establishing an Independent Commission on Civil Aviation Noise; providing industry with ways to assess noise impacts and choose between route options to help them manage change more effectively; and bringing compensation policy for airspace changes in line with policy on changes to aviation infrastructure.
+New Air Navigation Guidance took effect from 1 January 2018 and a new airspace change process began on 2 January under CAP 1616.

 Further briefings on aviation-related issues can be found on the dedicated page of the Parliament website.